genbid007-ml/FSDS-NLP/README.md

 # dvc-project-template
-DVC project template
+FSDS MLP Project

 ## STEPS -

-### STEP 01- Create a repository by using template repository
+### STEP 01- Create a repository by using template repository DVC MKDocs template

-### STEP 02- Clone the new repository
+### STEP 02- Clone the new repository into pycharm

-### STEP 03- Create a conda environment after opening the repository in VSCODE
+### STEP 03- Create a conda environment after opening the repository in pycharm

 ```bash
 conda create --prefix ./env python=3.7 -y